CadoFox/itp/07Midterm/Phase 2/README.md

 ### and *this* is when it instructed me to just reference the individual values of the list with the brackets.
 Lesson learned!

+#### *note: it also caught a bug that I didn't even realize was happening, which was just that list indexes start at 0, not 1.
+This part is also included in the conversation link below.*

 [Here is the link to the conversation](https://chat.openai.com/share/a5c650c0-4784-4d42-871d-e4b4d64751fc)